stone16/blog/source/_posts/System-Design-Basics.md

         + primary server gets all the updates
         + then ripple through to the replica servers
         + each replica outputs a message stating that it has received the update successfully
+# 8. SQL vs NoSQL

+## 8.1 Concepts
++ Relational databases
+    + structured
+    + predefiend schemas

++ Non-relational database
+    + unstrutured
+    + distributed
+    + dynamic schema

++ SQL
+    + store data in rows and columns
+    + each row contains:
+        + all the info about one entity

+    + each column contains:
+        + all separate data points

++ NoSQL
+    + Key-Value Stores
+        + store in an arry of key value pairs
+        + key is an attribute name which is linked to a vlue
+            + redis
+            + voldemort
+            + dynamo

+    + document database
+        + data is stored in documents (instead of rows and columns in a table)
+        + documents are grouped together in collections
+        + each document can have an entirely different structure

+    + wide column databases
+        + have column families, which are containers for rows
+        + no need to know all the columns up front and each row doesn't have to have the same number of columns
+        + best suited for analyzing large datasets
+        + type
+            + HBase
+            + Cassandra

+    + Graph Database
+        + used to store data whose relations are best represented in a graph
+        + data is saved in graph structures with:
+            + nodes
+                + entities
+            + properties
+                + information about the entities
+            + lines
+                + connections between the entities

+## 8.2 Differences between SQL and NoSQL

++ Storage
+    + SQL
+        + each row represents an entity
+        + each column represents a data point about the entity

+    + NoSQL
+        + could be key value
+        + document
+        + graph

++ Schema
+    + SQL
+        + each record conforms to a fixed schema
+            + columns must be decided and chosen before data entry
+            + each row must have data for each column
+        + schema modification need to involve modifying the whole database and go offline

+    + NoSQL
+        + schemas are dynamic
+        + columns can be added on the fly, and each row doesn't have to contain data for each column

++ Query
+    + SQL
+        + Structured query language for defining and manipulating the data

+    + NoSQL
+        + Query focus on a collection of documents
+        + UnQL - unstructured query language

++ Scalability
+    + SQL
+        + vetically scalable
+            + by increase the horsepower (memory, CPU, etc.) of the hardware

+    + NoSQL
+        + horizontally scalable
+            + we could add more servers easily in database infrastructure to handle more traffic
+            + any cheap hardware could host NoSQL database

++ Reliability or ACID comliancy
+    + ACID
+        + atomocity
+        + consistency
+        + isolation
+        + durability

+    + most NoSQL solutions sacrifice ACID compliance for performance and scalability

+## 8.3 Choose which one?

++ Reasons for use SQL
+    + Need ACID compliance
+        + ACID reduces anomalies and protects the integrity of your db by prescribing exactly how transactions interact with the database
+    + Data is structured and unchanging

++ Reasons for use NoSQL
+    + Store large volumens of data that often have little to no structure
+        + NoSQL allows use to add new types
+        + with document based databases, you can store data in one place without having to define what types of data those are in advance

+    + Making the most of cloud computing and storage
+        + cloud based storage requires data to be easily spread across multiple servers to scale up

+    + Rapid development